 You’ll be saving yourself a lot of frustration!
 However, luckily these more intensive grooming sessions are far less frequent.

 Keeping on top of a weekly grooming regimen doesn’t just keep your dog’s coat fresh, though.
-It also creates structure to your dog’s internal biological clock, and this instils a sense of discipline.
+It also creates structure for your dog’s internal biological clock, and this instils a sense of discipline.

 Granted, the Drent is a well behaved and loyal breed to begin with, but they do well having a routine – plus it keeps your home in order.